trailbot/client/GETTING-STARTED.md

 ### Setting up

-The first time you run Trailbot Client, it presents a setup wizard that guides you through the process of setting up both the client and your first Trailbot Watcher.
+The first time you run Trailbot Client, it presents a setup wizard that guides you through the process of setting up both the client and your first Trailbot watcher.

 ![Welcome screen](https://github.com/trailbot/vault/blob/master/dist/img/screens/client/001.png)